Grünfeld Defense, Russian System

 • Neglecting development — Extra pawn moves in the opening are tempting, especially when you "know the moves".
 Developing a piece each turn is the simple correction.

-• Playing without a plan — Each Grünfeld Defence, Russian System middlegame demands a specific approach.
+• Playing without a plan — Each Grünfeld Defense, Russian System middlegame demands a specific approach.
 Decide whether the position calls for attack, manoeuvre, or simplification before reaching for a move.

 Practice on Chessiverse

-Ready to try the Grünfeld Defence, Russian System against a bot?
+Ready to try the Grünfeld Defense, Russian System against a bot?
 Pick an opponent at your level and play a game.

 Quick Facts